-Does So Energy support my first-generation smart meter (SMETS1) installed with my previous supplier?
+Can So Energy support my existing first-generation (SMETS1) smart meter?

-Good news.
-The Data Communications Company (DCC) is in the process of updating first-generation smart meters by moving them over to the new smart communications infrastructure.
-This migration is being carried out in three groups with a planned finish at the end of 2021.
+Good news, The Data Communications Company (DCC) is in the process of updating all first generation smart meters by moving them over to the new smart communications network.
+This migration is being carried out in three stages, with a planned finish at the end of 2021.
 This is being done so that we can provide you with an even more reliable service, all while ensuring your smart meter(s) can continue to work should you decide to switch suppliers in the future.